-In May 2017, the Indian government made a final decision on Japanese hot-rolled steel sheets and thick plates and Japanese cold-rolled steel sheets.
-In these final decisions, it is not specifically considered to which same kinds of domestic products the various products to be surveyed having different purposes and price ranges gave dosage effect and price effect when injury was determined.
+(1) AD MEASURES ON JAPANESE HOT-ROLLED STEEL SHEETS AND THICK PLATES; AD MEASURES ON JAPANESE COLD-ROLLED STEEL SHEETS determined.
 In addition, the AD duties will be imposed as a difference between the reference price and the export price of the products to be surveyed.
 However, the basis for the calculation of the reference price is not clarified, which raises doubts on the consistency with the AD Agreements.
 Until the final decision was made, the Japanese government had pointed out the above at the public hearing and the AD Committee and sought improvement by submitting a government opinion.
 However, the final decision was made although there was still a concern for the consistency with the WTO Agreements.
-For details, refer to page 117 of the, 2018 Report on Compliance by Major Trading Partners with

-Trade Agreements - WTO, FTA/EPA and IIA-.
+For details of the original decision of this matter, refer to page 117 of the 2018 Report on Compliance by Major Trading Partners with Trade Agreements - WTO, FTA/EPA and IIA.